AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 ## Send feedback to the player

-Let's give the user some feedback if you did a goal and if he win a match.
+Let's give the user some feedback if you did a goal and if he wins a match.
 The status record can be reused with another property: `player1-goals` and `player2-goals`.
 We can trigger a function from the `Pong.goal` function: